yquake2/yquake2/stuff/cvarlist.md

 Quake II.
-Most of the original clients (Vanilla Quake II) cvars are still in place, however the `r_*` renderer cvars have been renamed to `gl_*` and there are cvars specific to the OpenGL3.2 renderer that stat with `gl3_`.
+Most of the original clients (Vanilla Quake II) cvars are still in place, however the `r_*` renderer cvars have been renamed to `gl_*` and there are cvars specific to the OpenGL3.2 renderer that start with `gl3_`.
 Please note: There's normally no need to change any cvar!
 Use the menu instead.

 General:
 --------

 * **basedir**: Directory from which the game data is loaded.
-Can be used in startup scripts, to test binaries, etc. If not set the directory containing the binaries is used.
+Can be used in startup scripts, to test binaries, etc. If not set, the directory containing the binaries is used.

 * **cl_async**: If set to `1` (the default) the client is asynchronous.
   The client framerate is fixed, the renderer framerate is variable.
-  This makes it possible to renderer as much frames as desired without any physics and movement problems.
+  This makes it possible to renderer as many frames as desired without any physics and movement problems.
 The client framerate is controlled by *cl_maxfps*, set to `60` by defaut.
 The renderer framerate is controlled by *gl_maxfps*.
-There're two constraints: *gl_maxfps* must be the same or greater than *cl_maxfps*.
-In case that the vsync is active *gl_maxfps* must not be lower than the display refresh rate.
-If *cl_async* is set to `0` *gl_maxfps* is the same as *cl_maxfps*, use *cl_maxfps* to set the framerate.
+There are two constraints: *gl_maxfps* must be the same or greater than *cl_maxfps*.
+In case that the vsync is active, *gl_maxfps* must not be lower than the display refresh rate.
+  If *cl_async* is set to `0` *gl_maxfps* is the same as *cl_maxfps*, use
+  *cl_maxfps* to set the framerate.

 * **cl_drawfps**: Shows the framecounter.
-The shown value is rather inaccurate, the imprecision is about 5%.
+The shown value is rather inaccurate and gets less precise with higher framerates, as it only measures full milliseconds.

 * **in_grab**: Defines how the mouse is grabbed by Quake IIs window.
 If set to `0` the mouse is never grabbed and if set to `1` it's always grabbed.
-If set to `2` (the default) the mouse is grabbed during gameplay and released otherwise.
+If set to `2` (the default) the mouse is grabbed during gameplay and released otherwise (in menu, console or if game is paused).

 Audio: